zonca/singularity-comet/README.md

         mpirun -np 2 singularity exec /tmp/Centos7.img /usr/bin/hellow

 ## Build a Ubuntu 16.04 container

+You can also test the container I have already built, it is available on Comet at:

+    /oasis/scratch/comet/zonca/temp_project/Ubuntu.img

 Install the `debootstrap` package into the Host machine.
 Same procedure of CentOS, use `ubuntu.def` instead of `centos.def` and skip the `singularity import` command.